22 Best Choose Your Own Adventure Books

 Your grand-uncle left you clues to find Atraharsis — a legendary lost city beneath the desert sand.
 Can you solve the riddles and recover the fabled star gems in time?
 Or will you — like those who’ve gone before — become the next permanent resident of the forgotten city?

 ages 8 – 12

-Not only is this a fractured (mixed up) retelling of a fairy tale, it’s also a choose your own adventure story.
-You’ll find three new versions of this fairy tale with chilling, surprising, or disastrous results.
+Not only is this a fractured fairy tale, but it’s also a choose your own adventure story.
+You’ll find three new versions of this classic fairy tale ending in chilling, surprising, or disastrous results.